 Shop Around and Go Independent

 Suzy from yoga class has XYZ Insurance so you MUST get a policy with them!
-Wait . . . if everyone?
+Wait . . . if everyone jumped off a bride, would you?
 Before committing to any one insurance provider, shop around!
 An independent agent is a great way to get the most for your money.
 Independent agents have contracts with multiple insurers and will do the leg work for you to find a great deal, from the company that best suits your needs.
 You don’t settle for the first price you see when clothes shopping, right!?
 So why treat this important purchase any different?

 Finding the proper coverage for your specific home and needs can be tricky, but it’s doable!
 For example, having a pool will increase your need for liability coverage, so keep features like that in mind when shopping around.
 Even if you have the proper level of coverage, a basic homeowners policy can still leave you vulnerable to catastrophe.
 Investigate your flood and windstorm risks, because a typical homeowners policy won’t cover damages caused by these specific disasters.
 You may need to purchase separate flood insurance or have a separate windstorm deductible.
 Learn if you have the proper coverage if disaster was to strike tomorrow.